Find Any Part in 3D: Related Work

 \mypar{3D aggregation methods based on 2D renderings.} With the progress of vision language models in 2D image understanding, some works directly assemble these models to obtain an ``aggregated" 3D understanding \emph{without} training a 3D model.
 An exemplary aggregation method uses multiview renderings of 3D scenes or objects, obtains their features in 2D based on models like CLIP~\cite{radford2021learning}, SAM~\cite{kirillov2023segment}, or GLIP~\cite{li2022grounded}, and combines them in 3D based on projection geometry.
 On the whole object level, such methods include OpenMask3D~\cite{takmaz2023openmask3d}.
-On the part level, such methods include PointCLIP~\cite{zhang2022pointclip}, PointCLIPV2~\cite{zhu2023pointclip}, PartSLIP~\cite{liu2023partslip} for point clouds, and PartSLIP++~\cite{zhou2023partslip++} for meshes.
-Because these models take features only from 2D, they lack 3D geometry information and suffer from inconsistency across views.
+On the part level, such methods include PointCLIP~\cite{zhang2022pointclip}, PointCLIPV2~\cite{zhu2023pointclip}, PartSLIP~\cite{liu2023partslip} and PartSLIP++~\cite{zhou2023partslip++} for point clouds, and SATR~\cite{abdelreheem2023satr} for meshes.
+These models lack 3D geometry information and suffer from inconsistency across views.
 Furthermore, these methods are slow because they perform many inferences and the aggregation logic at test time.
-Our method works natively on 3D point clouds without an aggregation pipeline, and is significantly faster.
-Our method also uses 3D geometry information to achieve stronger performance and better robustness to pose changes.
+Our method, which predicts in 3D with a single inference, is significantly faster.
+Our method also achieves stronger performance and better robustness to pose changes by leveraging 3D geometry information.

 \mypar{Test-time optimization.} Test-time optimization methods combine features from 2D models with a 3D representation, such as NeRF or Gaussian Splatting.
 At test time, these methods optimize the 3D representation with the 2D-sourced features attached.
 LERF~\cite{kerr2023lerf}, Distilled Feature Field~\cite{shen2023f3rm}, and Garfield~\cite{kim2024garfield} are based on radiance fields.
 Feature3DGS~\cite{zhou2024feature} is based on Gaussian splatting.
-These methods can provide good performance, but need to be optimized \emph{per scene} (or \emph{per object}), which can take several minutes.
-Besides being slow, the part-level capabilities have not been well-studied for such methods.
-Our method, being a feed-forward 3D model designed for part segmentation, provides much faster inference with better performance.
+These methods need to be optimized \emph{per scene} (or \emph{per object}), which can be slow (several minutes).
+Moreoever, their part-level capabilities have not been well-studied.
+Our method, feed-forward in nature, provides much faster inference with better performance.

 \mypar{Distillation methods.} Distillation methods train 3D models using 2D annotations.
 Generalization is a key limitation in prior works -- distillation is usually performed per dataset, even per category.
 OpenScene~\cite{peng2023openscene}, a whole-object segmentation model for indoor scenes, is distilled per dataset.
 For part segmentation, PartDistill~\cite{umam2024partdistill} is distilled \emph{per category}.
 Such models cannot perform inference zero-shot on unseen object classes, which is critical in real-world use cases.
 Our approach can be considered a distillation method that tackles the challenge of zero-shot generalization.